-Can-Survive is based in Hulme in Manchester to support women in the area and provide practical advice and culturally sensitive support primarily to Black Minority Ethnic (BME) populations living with or affected by cancer and other long term health conditions.
+Can-Survive, based in Hulme supports women in the area and provide practical advice and culturally sensitive support primarily to Black Minority Ethnic (BME) populations living with or affected by cancer and other long term health conditions.

 Can-Survive has and continues to engage with groups and individuals from organisations such as African Caribbean Care Group, The Sugar Group, Wai Yin, Europia, Indian Senior Citizen’s Group, Arise, Trafford African and Caribbean Over 50’s Club, and BHA.

-Can-Survive, although a fairly new group is already making massive changes and differences to people in their local community.
+Can-Survive is making massive changes and differences to people in their local community.
 This lifeline for people who are struggling the most is a huge help, and women who are all in the same position coming together to inspire each other is inspiring in itself.